Polls close as Spain awaits results from election that could take the country to the right

 Alejandro Bleda, 45, did not say who he voted for but indicated that he was backing the leftist parties.
 “Given the polarization in this country, it's to vote either for 50 years of backwardness or for progress,” he said.

-The main issues at stake are "a lot of freedoms, social rights, public health and education," Bleda said after voting in the Palacio de Valdés public school polling station in central Madrid with his wife and young boy.
+The main issues at stake are "a lot of freedoms, social rights, public health and education," Bleda said after voting in the Palacio de Valdés public school polling station in central Madrid.

 Voters are to elect 350 members to the lower house of Parliament and 208 members to the Senate.